-Award winning travel photographer Kim Paffen visited Uganda in 2018 and initially wrote this blog for Traveltomtom.
-In May and August 2021 Traveltomtom himself traveled for 2 weeks in Uganda and updated this Uganda travel tips blog based on his experiences.
+Award winning travel photographer Kim Paffen visited Uganda in 2019 and initially wrote this blog for Traveltomtom.
+In 2021 Traveltomtom himself traveled to Uganda and not 1 time but 2 times: in May and in August and updated this complete Uganda travel guide with even more travel tips for Uganda.

 PLEASE SUPPORT TRAVELTOMTOM by sharing the link of this article on Facebook or pin some photos on Pinterest.
 We would appreciated it big time! :)

 1. Do you need a visa to travel to Uganda